Setting Timezone in Alpine-based Docker Image

 Check the Timezone

 To verify that the timezone has been set correctly, you can run the date command inside the container.
-The output should reflect the timezone you set in the Dockerfile.
+The output should reflect the timezone you set in the Dockerfile:

-$ docker run -it my-alpine /bin/bash
+$ docker run -it my-alpine /bin/sh

 / # date